 Basic security requirements of the electric vehicle charging infrastructure have to be addressed.
 They target the availability and reliable energy provisioning.
-They also aim to limit attack effect (geographical and functional), enforce authorized control actions on the smart grid, and correct billing of energy transactions between involved peers (customer, charging sport operator, market, utility).
+Moreover, they aim to limit attack effect (geographical and functional), enforce authorized control actions on the smart grid, and correct billing of energy transactions between involved peers (customer, charging spot operator, market, utility).

-Based on the stated information assets and depicted threats, the basic security requirements can be more specifically addressed by requiring dedicated cryptographic measures as there are:
+Based on the stated information assets and depicted threats, the basic security requirements can be addressed more specifically by requiring dedicated cryptographic measures as there are:

 Mutual authentication of end-to-end communicating entities.
 The authentication may be performed on different layers of the OSI reference model, e.g., on transport layer and on application layer.
 This is especially useful, if the peer to authenticate against is either a local communication peer or a backend peer, depending on the online state of the charging spot.
+Hence, end-to-end authentication strongly relates to the related OSI layer and its terminating end points.

-- Non-repudiation of billing and tariff information to ensure secure transactions. - Protected communication between the electric vehicle and the charging spot, the electric vehicle and backend services, the charging spot and backend services, between backend services. - Authorization, especially for control of the charging. - Integrity-protected, authenticated and authorized software updates to avoid malfunctions through software from unauthorized sources - Logging of security relevant events to enable auditability of the system. - Security failure and exception handling, to support system reliability, also in case of security breaches, - In general confidentiality and integrity of sensitive data.
+- Non-repudiation of billing and tariff information to ensure secure transactions and the connected payment process. - Protected communication between the electric vehicle and the charging spot, the electric vehicle and backend services, the charging spot and backend services, between backend services. - Privacy preserving communication between the electric vehicle, the charging spot, and the backend - Authorization, especially for control of the charging. - Integrity-protected, authenticated and authorized software updates to avoid malfunctions through software from unauthorized sources - Logging of security relevant events to enable auditability of the system. - Security failure and exception handling, to support system reliability, also in case of security breaches. - In general confidentiality and integrity of sensitive data. - Support of a secured key management to support all of the requirements above.

-These security requirements cover typically lead to technical and organizational security measures.
+These security requirements typically lead to technical and organizational security measures.
 Hence, to ensure a thorough security approach supporting the interaction of different peers using equipment from different vendors, standardization of an appropriate security approach as part of the overall system approach is necessary.